adhaesitadimo/dl_active_learning_project/README.md

 - `experiments` -- scores, that we got after experimenting with different models and strategies.
 Each result folder consists of several runs in order to provide the variance estimation
 - `src` -- main scripts to run experiments on your own
+- `configs` -- main files with paramethers to run the experiments

 ## Running example